 Plague Inc. is an example of a game that tells a story, even though it is probably one you don't want to hear.
 There is a healthy dose of replay-ability as some countries are removed each game, and with two different styles of play and a large Trait deck, you are unlikely to see much repetition.

 You'll play your second game different to your first, and different again in your third and so on, learning and improving your understanding of the game each time.
 It may be a little morbid, and monochromatic on the table, but the player interaction and competition will keep Plague Inc. as a welcome game on my table or shelf.

-Plague Inc. also boasts a solo player mode, where you’ll play against the Plague Bot.
-This presents an interesting challenge and a fun little puzzle but it can, if you’re unlucky either kick your ass or just end up limited to the African continent making people sneeze and very little else.
+Plague Inc. also boasts a solo player mode, where you'll play against the Plague Bot.
+This presents an interesting challenge and a fun little puzzle but it can if you're unlucky either kick your ass or just end up limited to the African continent making people sneeze and very little else.

 This is a middle weight, competitive area control, hand management game, which is easy to pick up but offers plenty of choices and changes between games.
 You'll have great satisfaction dropping CDC quarantine down on your opponents, and the rare occasion where rolling a one is always a good thing.

-In Plague Inc. you don’t want to succeed too much as you can risk taking yourself out of the game, so striking that perfect balance where you are slightly ahead but never in risk is an interesting challenge.
+In Plague Inc. you don't want to succeed too much as you can risk taking yourself out of the game, so striking that perfect balance where you are slightly ahead but never at risk is an interesting challenge.

 As a fan of the mobile game, I'm really excited to see where the board game goes and how it develops with expansions, not that they are needed but they are ripe for design.
 As much as this game is a little morbid, it is sometimes a lot of fun being the "bad guy."